 - ceasing inappropriate mass diagnosis of chronic pain patients with Opiate Use Disorder (OUD) merely because opioids are a part of a patient’s short or long-term treatment plan

-- supporting pain management physicians to restore their clinical autonomy from physician groups who implement protocols that are more stringent than mainstream guidelines to ensure third-party administrators will reimburse them, leaving patients receiving different care from different facilities and destroying continuity of care
+- supporting pain management physicians to restore their clinical autonomy from physician groups, who implement protocols that are more stringent than mainstream guidelines, to ensure third-party administrators will reimburse them, leaving patients receiving different care from different facilities ultimately, destroying continuity of care

 - challenging government oversight agencies from interfering with pharmacies delivering medications lawfully

-- requiring healthcare providers to have continued education addressing “healthcare bias” when treating patients with acute or intractable pain
+- requiring healthcare providers to incorporate continued education addressing “healthcare bias” when treating patients with acute, chronic or intractable pain

-- demanding pain management is delivered within a reasonable time frame prior to patient’s declining, losing their livelihood, experiencing bankruptcy, ultimately being marginalized, and thrust unwillingly into disability or in some cases, accelerated mortality
+- demanding appropriate diagnosis, treatment, and pain management is delivered to patients within a reasonable time frame, prior to patient’s declining, losing their livelihood, experiencing bankruptcy, ultimately being marginalized, and thrust unwillingly into disability or in some cases, accelerated mortality

-- challenging the narrow narrative mainstream media is perpetuating about prescribing opioids for treatment of acute and intractable pain
+- challenging the narrow narrative mainstream media is perpetuating, regarding prescribing opioids for treatment of acute, chronic and intractable pain

-- correcting the mainstream media’s narrow narrative about the impact of the CDC guidelines on the pain community and healthcare providers, including flawed research/ statistics, the source of illicit Fentanyl contributing to unintended overdoses, the over reach by oversight agencies, and the erosion of the patient- physician-pharmacist relationship
+- correcting mainstream media’s narrative regarding the source of illicit Fentanyl role contributing to unintended overdoses, public health policy over-reach by oversight agencies, and the erosion of the patient- physician-pharmacist relationship

-- encouraging media to widen the scope of reporting by bringing transparency to policy makers and special interest’s profit motive by implementing a prohibition of opioids in favor of up “selling” patented drugs (which are expensive with multiple side effects and often ineffective), injections (that are invasive, expensive, short term- treatments), and bill third-party administrators for rehabilitation (not tailored for pain patients but more appropriate for individuals who are coping with addiction or mental health crisis).
+- encouraging media to widen the scope of reporting by bringing greater transparency to policy makers and special interest profit motive by implementing a prohibition of opioids in favor of “up selling” patented drugs, (which are expensive with multiple side effects and often ineffective), injections (that are invasive, expensive, short term- treatments), and billing third-party administrators for rehabilitative services (that are not tailored for pain patients, but more appropriate for individuals who are coping with addiction, or a mental health crisis).

-- encouraging patients to participate or derail state/ federal legislation about opioids for patients with the diagnosis of acute/ chronic pain
+- encouraging patients to participate, or derail state/ federal legislation, impacting access opioids for patients with the diagnosis of acute, chronic pain or intractable pain

 - establishing protections for patients from healthcare gender or racial bias, profiling, discrimination, opioid bias and all other forms of marginalization

-- develop quality assurance measures that ensure a patient’s complaint is documented, validated and intervened upon in a reasonable time frame to prevent mis-diagnosis, under-diagnosis, complications and harm
+- developing quality assurance measures that ensure a patient’s complaint is documented, validated and intervened upon in a reasonable time frame to prevent misdiagnosis, under-diagnosis, complications and harm

 - offering the pain community collaborative tools, to crowdsource common problems, social media strategy and eAdvocacy to amplify their message

-- providing information packets of factual literature to the pain community to assist them to raise public awareness about misconceptions surrounding the “opioid epidemic”
+- providing information to the pain community to raise public awareness about misconceptions surrounding the alleged “opioid epidemic”

-- challenging institutions that support known figureheads of healthcare initiatives based on flawed data and misinformation that restrict opioid treatments and potentially harm patients
+- challenging institutions that support known figureheads of healthcare initiatives, based on flawed data and misinformation, that further restrict opioid treatments as prescribed and potentially harm patients

-We are dedicated to ensuring all acute and chronic pain patients are treated humanely with dignity, including protecting a patient’s decision to implement the use of opioids if deemed appropriate by a licensed pain management physician in tandem with patient education.
+We are dedicated to ensuring all acute, chronic and intractable pain patients are treated humanely with dignity, including protecting a patient’s decision to implement the use of opioids, if deemed appropriate by a licensed pain management physician, or primary physician, in tandem with patient education

-As a result of implementation of the CDC guidelines, a restrictive policy that was initially directed at primary care physicians only, an unintended “mandate” was put into action without public approval for legislators, third-party administrator and special interests to dictate medical care to physicians and patients.
-As a result, opioid hysteria has ensued, driven by skewed data, and group think.
+As a result of implementation of the 2016 CDC Opioid Prescribing Guidelines, a restrictive policy initially directed at primary care physicians only, became an unintended “mandate” was put into action without public approval by legislators, third-party administrator and special interests to dictate medical care to physicians and patients.
+As a result, opioid hysteria has ensued, driven by skewed data, double speak and group think.

-This has resulted in a wreckless erosion in the patient-physician-pharmacist relationship, opioid phobia, stigma, and decreased access to medical care, for millions of patients suffering in pain, including both reduced access to pain management physicians and primary medical care.
-These measures are resulting in complications related to under-treatment of pain, or failure to diagnose in a reasonable time frame.
+This has resulted in a wreckless erosion in the patient-physician-pharmacist relationship, opioid phobia, stigma, marginalization and decreased access to medical care, for millions of patients suffering in pain, including both reduced access to pain management and primary medical care.

-This election year 2020, we hope our actions will elicit a national conversation and collaborative groups will form in each of our states, inspiring not only the pain community, but the public to take action and support treating all pain ethically, by delivering effective pain management, including access to opioids as a treatment option, in a reasonable time-frame with equanimity, humanely with compassion going forward, so that patients will not suffer the ramifications of untreated or under-treated pain unnecessarily.
+This election year in 2020, we hope our actions will elicit a national conversation and collaborative groups will form in each of our states, inspiring not only the pain community, but the general public to take action, and support treating all pain equally and ethically, by delivering effective pain management, including access to opioids as a treatment option, in a reasonable time-frame with equanimity, humanely with compassion going forward, so that all patients will not suffer the ramifications of untreated, or undertreated pain unnecessarily.